Epiplatys sexfasciatus

-Epiplatys sexfasciatus or six-barred panchax is a species of fish in the family Aplocheilidae that can be found in West and Central Africa.
+Epiplatys sexfasciatus, the six-barred panchax. is a species of fish in the family Aplocheilidae that can be found in West and Central Africa.
 The fish is a timid surface dwelling predator.
 The six-barred panchax is up to 10 cm long and closely resembles Epiplatys longiventralis.

 This is the type species of the genus Epiplatys and was described by Theodore N. Gill in 1862 with the type locality given as Gabon.

 Sub-species

 There are three recognized sub-species: